Industrial Temperature & Humidity Sensor Sourcing China

-4–20mA (current loop).
-A single analog signal carries temperature or humidity as a proportional current (4mA = range minimum, 20mA = range maximum).
-Immune to voltage drop over long cable runs (up to 300–500m).
-Simple wiring — two conductors for a 2-wire loop-powered sensor.
+When sourcing an industrial temperature sensor for an industrial IoT or HVAC deployment, the output protocol is a key decision.
+4–20mA (current loop): A single analog signal carries temperature or humidity as a proportional current (4mA = range minimum, 20mA = range maximum).
+It is immune to voltage drop over long cable runs (up to 300–500m) and features simple wiring — two conductors for a 2-wire loop-powered sensor.
 Widely supported by existing PLC analog input cards.
 Limitation: one physical wire per measurement variable (temperature and humidity require two separate outputs or two 4–20mA channels).

 RS-485 Modbus RTU.
 Digital bus protocol supports multiple sensors on a single 2-conductor twisted-pair cable (up to 32 nodes per segment, or more with repeaters).
 Each sensor reports temperature, humidity, and status registers over the Modbus address it is assigned.
-Requires a Modbus master (PLC, gateway, or DAQ system) to poll each device.
+Requires a Modbus master (PLC, gateway, or DAQ system) to poll each device — many integrators pair these sensors with an RS485-to-Ethernet converter to bridge field devices onto a TCP network.
 Lower wiring cost for multi-sensor deployments; richer data (timestamps, alarm registers, sensor status codes) than 4–20mA.

 Selection criteria: